Open in 2023: Castle: May 4-Sept 23, Thurs-Sat, National Heritage Week, Aug 12-20, 11am-3pm

 We visited Tullynally Castle and Gardens when we were staying near Castlepollard with friends for the August bank holiday weekend.
 Unfortunately the house tour is only given during Heritage Week, but we were able to go on the Below Stairs tour, which is really excellent and well worth the price.

 According to Irish Historic Houses, by Kevin O’Connor, Tullynally Castle stretches for nearly a quarter of a mile: “a forest of towers and turrets pierced by a multitude of windows,” and is the largest castle still lived in by a family in Ireland .
+It has nearly an acre of roof!
 It has been the seat of the Pakenham family since 1655.
 I love that it has stayed within the same family, and that they still live there.

 The current incarnation of the Castle is in the romantic Gothic Revival style, and it stands in a large wooded demesne near Lake Derravaragh in County Westmeath.